django-extensions/django-extensions/docs/command_extensions.rst

   specified application.
 This makes it easy to get started with adding a command extension to your application.

+* *create_template_tags* - Creates a command extension directory structure within the specified application.
+This makes it easy to get started with adding a command extension to your application.

 * *create_jobs* - Creates a Django jobs command directory structure for the given app name in the current directory.
 This is part of the impressive jobs system.